giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 * **Steel Hole (Void):** `weight = 0`

 **Advanced Technique: Material Substitution**
 If you have a steel reinforcement (E=210k) inside concrete (E=30k), you don't need to cut a hole in the concrete coordinates.
-You can simply overlay the steel polygon with:
+You do not need to can to overlay the steel polygon with:
 `W_effective = E_steel - E_concrete = 180000`
-The system sums 30k (concrete) + 180k (delta) and correctly obtains 210k in that region.
+The system subtract  30k (concrete) + 180k (delta) and correctly obtains 210k in that region.

+If a steel reinforcement (E = 210 000) is embedded inside concrete (E = 30 000), the user does not need to subtract the concrete geometry manually.

+The reinforcement is defined with its absolute property:
+E_steel = 210 000

+CSF automatically computes the effective contribution as:
+W_effective = E_steel − E_concrete = 180 000

+The user only specifies the reinforcement property; the subtraction of the parent material is handled internally.

 ---